preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/omnia-feed/index.rst

 .. image:: omnia-feed-tenant-settings.png

-**Note!: Omnia Feed is not available for Omnia in-prem due to push notifications.
+**Note!** Omnia Feed is not available for Omnia on-prem due to push notifications.

 Some important notes: